ja-codingtemple/rest_api_live_1/README.md

 5. Activate the virtual environment ``venv\Scripts\activate``
 6. Install the dependencies with ``pip install Flask Flask-SQLAlchemy Flask-Marshmallow marshmallow-sqlalchemy mysql-connector-python``
 7. Make sure you've created the desired database in MySQLWorkBench with the ``CREATE DATABASE mydatabasenamehere`` command.
-8. Make sure you update your password in your connetion string and your database name in your connection string.
+8. Make sure you update your password in your database connection string and your database name in your connection string.
 This is line 60 in the ``main.py`` application.
 Currently it is set to ``mysql+mysqlconnector://root:410Luna@localhost/ecommerce_api_2`` where ``410Luna`` is an example password and ``e_commerce_api_2`` is my chosen database name.
 You will need to change these values to the ones you've chosen for your database.
 9. Save your changes and then run the application in terminal by activating your venv and typing ``python main.py``